Kaixhin/malmo-challenge/README.md

 - Can the agent distinguish between the two possible behaviours of the evaluation agent?
 - Does the agent learn qualitatively different subpolicies?

-We experienced difficulties getting both the classification and the policies to learn, so we then turned to using 2 A* planners as our subpolicies.
+Unfortunately, due to technical difficulties and time restrictions, we were unable to successfully train an agent.
 Full results and more details can be found in our video.

 ## Design Decisions